saugatshrestha-cmd/product_management_CLI/README.md

   - Delete any product

 - **User & Seller Management:**
-  - View and manage all registered users and sellers
+  - View and manage all registered customers and sellers

 ---